Glass sculptures bloom at Gardens by the Bay

 From Friday, eight glass installations created by world-renowned American artist Dale Chihuly will be on display at the Gardens by the Bay's Cloud Forest and Flower Dome.

-Three such installations in the Flower Dome include the majestic White Tower, Erbium Reeds and Trumpet Flowers and Neodymium Reeds.
+Three such installations in the Flower Dome include the majestic White Tower, Erbium Reeds and Trumpet Flowers (in pink) and Neodymium Reeds (in purple).
 The art pieces are surrounded by a flower field of large bromeliads, palms and African daisies, which create a landscape of pink and purplish hues.

 The spectacular Electric Yellow and Deep Coral Tower sculpture is complemented by a terrace garden at the centre flower field, filled with red, pink, orange, yellow and white begonia blooms, miniature roses and hydrangeas.